KaiWilke/F5-iRule-RADIUS-Client-Stack/iRules/Alternative Variable Compression Modes/README.md

 You may use the experimental "shared" compression mode by replacing the default "unique" compression map at the bottom of the provided TCL PreCompiler section with a "shared" compression map that optimizes the run-time executed code to its maximum.

-The "shared" compression map consolidates one or more rather long and human friendly `$radcli(array_label)` variable names to a combined single letter name variable (e.g. `${1}`) to reduce the total number of `$variable` creations, the required time to lookup a given `$variable` and the memory footprint of all used `$variables` to an absolute minimum.
+The "shared" compression map consolidates one or more rather long and human friendly `$RadCLI(array_label)` variable names to a combined single letter variable name (e.g. `${1}`) to reduce the total number of variable creations, the required time to lookup a given variable and the memory footprint of all used variables to an absolute minimum.

 The downside of this mode is an absolute nightmarish iRule debugging experience.
-If a TCL stack trace happens an complains problems with lets say variable `${2}` you will most likely not be able to translate those shared variable names back to the rather long and human friendly `$radcli(array_label)` original variable name.
+If a TCL stack trace happens an complains problems with lets say variable `${2}` you will most likely not be able to translate those shared variable names back to the rather long and human friendly `$RadCLI(array_label)` original variable name.
+One or more different `$RadCLI(array_label)` variables may be mapped to the single letter variable name `${2}`.

 ### "shared" PreCompiler Compression Map:

 The compression map of this mode is generated by reading and analyzing the original code of the RADIUS Client Processor from top to the button.

-Whenever a `$radcli(array_label)` variable is used for the first time, it gets assigned the next free entry of a single letter pool (e.g. `$radcli(someting)` becomes `${1}` and `$radcli(someting_else)` becomes `${2}`).
+Whenever a `$RadCLI(something)` variable is used for the first time, it gets assigned the next free entry of a single letter pool (e.g. `$RadCLI(someting)` becomes `${1}` and `$RadCLI(someting_else)` becomes `${2}`).
 The usage of such single letter variable names is considered the most CPU and memory friendly choice.

-Whenever a given `$radcli(array_label)` variable is not used anymore till the end of RADIUS Client Processor (aka. it has done its job!), its reserved entry in the single letter pool will get released, so that the very next `$radcli(array_label)` variable used for the first time can reuse the already initialized single letter varibale.
-This approach would eleminate the need to create a new variable for each unique purpose (creation costs CPU and Memory) and also immediately free the memory used holding obsolete variable data (costs Memory if remains in the stack longer than needed) without manually releasing it (costs CPU to release it explicitly).
+Whenever a given `$RadCLI(something)` variable is not used anymore till the end of RADIUS Client Processor (aka. it has done its job!), its reserved entry in the single letter pool will get released, so that the very next `$RadCLI(something_different)` variable used for the first time can reuse the already initialized single letter varibale of `${1}`.
+This approach would eleminate the need to create a new variable for each unique variable usecase (creation of variables costs CPU and Memory) and also immediately free the memory used to hold the now obsolete variable data (costs Memory if variable data remains in the stack longer than needed) without manually releasing it (costs CPU to release the data explicitly via `[unset]`).

 Recycling of varibale names (respectivily their internal memory links within the TCL runtime) is therefor the key to optimize the last nimbles of an already highly optimized TCL code.